richard6094/Issue-analyzer/Issue-migration/README.md

 2. **Rate Limiting**:
    - GitHub API has rate limits.
 For large migrations, use authenticated requests (provided token)
-   - If hitting rate limits, the script will display the error message
+   - If hitting rate limits, the script will automatically wait for the rate limit to reset

 3. **Large Repositories**:
    - For repositories with many issues, use pagination parameters (`--start`, `--end`, `--recent`)
-   - Process issues in batches for very large repositories
+   - Process issues in batches using `--batch-size` parameter
+   - Use `--checkpoint` and `--resume` for very large repositories to save progress

+4. **Filtering Issues**:
+   - Use `--skip-labels` to exclude issues with specific labels
+   - Use `--state` to filter by issue state (open, closed, or all)

-4. **File Management**:
+5. **File Management**:
    - Save issues before migration using `--output` to have a backup
    - Use `--summary-output` for a more compact representation of issues

-5. **Migration Considerations**:
+6. **Migration Considerations**:
    - Migration preserves content, comments, labels, and open/closed status
    - User information is preserved as text references but not as GitHub user associations
    - Issue numbers will be different in the target repository